-The convergence of parallel optimizations decreased when the method to optimize became more and more complex.
+The convergence of parallel optimizations decreased when the optimization method became more and more complex.
 The optimizer did not always converge to the exact global optimum, but to its surroundings.
-This is related to the fact that the optimization slows down when it gets closer to the global optimum, and that one has to stop it before the end, due to the required processing time (see Figure \ref{fig:evolution} as example).
-The resulting parameters might sometimes present non negligible differences, even though the score was almost similar.
-Through some Monte-Carlo analyses of the parameter space properties of the AM, \citet{Horton2012a} showed that some parameters of the method have a wide range of acceptable values.
+This is related to the fact that the optimization slows down when it gets closer to the global optimum, and that one has to stop it before the end, because of the required processing time (see Figure \ref{fig:evolution} as an example).
+The resulting parameters might sometimes present non-negligible differences, even though the score is similar.
+Through Monte-Carlo analyses of the parameter space properties of the AM, \citet{Horton2012a} showed that some parameters of the method have a wide range of acceptable values.
 The spatial windows, for example, can be larger than the optimal size without much impact on the score, while they cannot be smaller \citep[see also][]{Bontron2004}.
-We could also observe that the selection of the pressure level is not a parameter as discrete as we would have thought, and that choosing another level may have reduced consequences on the performance.
-This is particularly true for higher pressure levels but can be more critical for lower layers.
-It was thus interesting to sometimes get several sets of near-optimal parameters, but with some nuances, in order to get an idea of the sensitivity of the parameters for a given region, and to compare the score on the VP.
+We also observed that the selection of pressure level is not a parameter as discrete as we would have thought, and that choosing another level may have reduced the consequences on the performance.
+This is particularly true for higher pressure levels, but can be more critical for lower layers.
+It was thus interesting to sometimes obtain several sets of near-optimal parameters, but with some nuances, in order to get an idea of the sensitivity of the parameters for a given region, and to compare the score for the VP.
 In this regard, a cross-validation technique may be advisable.
-However, as solutions identified at different regions of the parameters space might provide sufficiently good performance, an ensemble of these could be used, instead of a unique solution.
-These could account for the parameters uncertainty of the AM and increase the sample size contributing to the empirical distribution of precipitation values.
+However, as solutions identified at different regions of the parameter space might provide sufficiently good performance, an ensemble of these could be used, instead of a unique solution.
+These could account for the parameters’ uncertainty in the AM and increases in the sample size contributing to the empirical distribution of precipitation values.
 An approach that can also be recommended is to first explore a wide range of the parameter space with some optimizations, and to narrow it according to the results for more targeted optimizations that are likely to go faster and to perform better.

-We tried to optimize the length of the preselection period (i.e. the seasonal stratification, which was a 4-month window until now) jointly with the other parameters, but no improvement was observed.
-Optimizing the moisture flux, which is composed of the moisture index multiplied with the wind flux, was also assessed.
+We tried to optimize the length of the preselection period (i.e. the seasonal stratification, which was a 4-month window leading up to the present) jointly with the other parameters, but no improvement was observed.
+Optimizing the moisture flux, which is composed of the moisture index multiplied by the wind flux, was also assessed.
 However, the results were not better than when considering the moisture index alone.
 This may be related to the fact that the optimizer tries to provide the best analogy of the atmospheric circulation in the first place, which makes the wind information less relevant in the second level of analogy.

-As it has been observed, methods with a higher complexity that integrate moisture predictors are less transposable than simpler ones.
-It was also noticed in another unpublished work, that it is by far better to optimize for two subregions jointly rather than to optimize on one and to apply its parametrization to the other.
+As has been observed, methods with higher complexity that integrate moisture predictors are less transposable than simpler ones.
+It was also noticed in another unpublished work, that it is by far better to optimize for two subregions jointly than to optimize on one and to apply its parametrization to the other.
 Finally, the discretization in subregions is an important process and should be handled with care.
 Indeed, the geographical distance is not always the leading factor to define a subregion.
-For example, the Southeast ridges subregion do not behave like its surrounding and differ in its parametrization, due to different leading meteorological influences.
+For example, the southeast ridges subregion does not behave like its surroundings, and differs in its parametrization because of different leading meteorological influences.